zenml-io/zenml/docs/book/resources/best-practices.md

 ---
-description: Best Practices, Recommendations, and Tips from the ZenML team.
+description: Best practices, recommendations, and tips from the ZenML team
 ---

 ## Recommended Repository Structure